 MFA requires users of a website or application to identify themselves as evidence that they are whom they say they are.
-This has allowed modern MFA solutions to completely replace passwords and other identification methods that are easy to exploit.
-MFA helps improve identity security and decrease the chance of authorized access occurring and gaining access to sensitive resources and records.
+This has allowed modern Multi Factor Authentication (MFA) solutions to completely replace passwords and other identification methods that are easy to exploit.
+Enterprise MFA solutions help improve identity security and decrease the chance of unauthorized access occurring and gaining access to sensitive resources and records.

 Not only is MFA more secure, but it is more user-friendly and increases productivity.
 Many healthcare companies require their employees to use a new security key on top of a complicated password every time they log in which complicates the process.
 On the other hand, MFA speeds up the process by simplifying logins and authentication without creating friction with the user.

 Is MFA Right for Healthcare?

 While MFA is the ideal solution for authenticating identity, it needs to be implemented and used correctly.
 Traditional MFA solutions add complexity and increase the number of moving parts in the authentication process.
 This results in potential authentication system failure, which defeats the entire purpose of deploying an MFA solution.
 While a good MFA solution shouldn’t have much downtime, it can occur.
 When it does, it impacts user productivity.

 Medical professionals typically can’t afford slow authentication processes, as they need a solution that will log in them instantly and authenticate their identity.
 For example, the badge system that most hospitals have deployed: a healthcare worker taps a badge on a reader to log in and out; by swiping their badge, they now have all the access to medical systems and patient records.
 This creates a major security risk as not every healthcare worker should have access to everything, especially if an attacker has exploited the user’s badge identity and can suddenly move laterally.